GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

     * Instances of the creator closely use instances of the created class.
     * Instances of the creator have the initializing information for instances of the created class and pass it on creation.

-* Controller - in this pattern some objects are assigned the responsibility to process non-UI events of the application.
+* Controller - in this pattern, some objects are assigned the responsibility to process non-UI events of the application.
   This allows separating application-specific logic from the presentation- and business-logic.

 * Indirection - this is a more general pattern, similar to the GoF [mediator](https://en.wikipedia.org/wiki/Mediator_pattern)